 Wiley provides full-service brand management to a variety of domestic and international companies.
-Teamed with our Litigation and Franchise practices, our attorneys specialize in licensing, protecting, and utilizing trademarks and other IP in all varieties of commercial and distribution arrangements.
+Teamed with our Litigation practice, our attorneys specialize in licensing, protecting, and utilizing trademarks and other IP in all varieties of commercial and distribution arrangements.
 Because a brand often is a company’s most critical asset, Wiley works to ensure the long-term profitability and security of our clients’ brands and other vital IP assets.

 Technology Transfers and Distributions

 Wiley assists our clients in assuring seamless distribution for a variety of technology products, including software, hard goods, and IP, amongst others.
 Our attorneys negotiate and draft license, sublicense, reseller, value-added, sales channel, integration, and OEM agreements on behalf of our clients, achieving protection of property rights and degrees of certainty in otherwise unpredictable markets.